 Q. Do you show clients your sketches?
 If so how are they received?
 Do you sketch ideas in front of them?

-Q. Do all your sketches get converted into CAD or are they good enough to provide the necessary information to trades.
+Q. Do all of your sketches get converted into CAD or are they good enough to provide the necessary information to trades?

 A. Sketches done to scale on graph paper can be used directly by the site, they are faster to do and show just the right amount of information.